strawberry-graphql/strawberry/docs/guides/pagination/connections.md

 ---
-title: Pagination - Implementing the Connection Specification
+title: Pagination - Implementing the Relay Connection Specification
 ---

-# Implementing the Connection Specification
+# Implementing the Relay Connection Specification

 We naively implemented cursor based pagination in the [previous tutorial](./cursor-based.md).
 To ensure a consistent implementation of this pattern, the Relay project has a formal [specification](https://relay.dev/graphql/connections.htm) you can follow for building